 Excel is the most widely used tool for dealing with massive datasets.
 We can perform myriads of tasks of multiple dimensions in Excel.
 Sometimes, we need to determine dates that are older than 1 year for our calculation.
 We can easily do it in Excel.
-In this article, I will show you the methods in Excel for conditional formatting based on date older than 1 year in Excel.
+In this article, I will show you the methods in Excel for conditional formatting based on dates older than 1 year in Excel.
 There are 3 methods in this article.

 This is the dataset for today’s article.
 We have some products along with their Order Number and Order Date.
 I will find out the dates that are older than 1 year using conditional formatting.